eezstreet/SWATEliteForce/README.md

  - Fixed P90 flashlight
  - Fixed M4Super90 iron sights position
  - Fixed SEF bug: Wild Gunner delay not working (fixed for real this time)
+ - Fixed SEF bug: Breaching ammo would never breach the door.
+(It now has a 50% chance to breach a metal door, and 75% chance to breach a wooden door, unless a Breaching Shotgun is used)

 ### v6 ###